Wisperer/Various-Stuff/README.md

 # Various-Stuff
-A place to put my little Bash projects.
+A place to put my little Programming projects.
 Feel free to take/use/refine